 How to Massage Your Dog.

-It is also a good way of bonding with a dog, we all stroke our pets anyway, and it lowers the blood pressure of both the owner and his dog.
+Actually, it is also a good way of bonding with a dog.
+We all stroke our pets anyway, and it lowers the blood pressure of both the owner and his dog.

 The main thing is to never force massage on a dog who does not want to participate and only practice on an animal that is very well known to you.

 Always look out for signs that the dog has discomfort and take to a vet if a problem does arise.
 Other signs which may indicate a problem are:-

 Skin temperature ie hot spots